juanMaidana/robot_api/README.md

 All test objects created are deleted at the end of execution*

 ### Generating Pivotal Config File
-Copy the template on: pivotal_tracker/config.dist and create a config.json file on the same directory.
+Copy the template on pivotal_tracker/config.dist and create a config.json file on the same directory.
 Then, fill the missing values as it follows:
 * **base_url**: the url to do the http request on its base form, example for APIv5 "https://www.pivotaltracker.com/services/v5".
 * **headers**: headers for the request, for APIv5 token=X-TrackerToken and contents="Content-Type".
-* **users**: the token the is going to be used to log in the pivotal tracker service.
+* **users**: the token the is going to be used to log in the Pivotal Tracker API service.
 It can usually be found on your Pivotal Tracker account information.

 *Once you create this configuration file correctly, you should be able to run all tests files.*